teacherguy2020/Chroma/readme.md

 <img src="readme_images/QS.jpg" alt="quickscreen" align="left" width="300">

 This will give you a more pleasant looking Quickscreen.
 You can experiment with using your own quickscreen settings instead, but you'll need to edit Chroma.sbs.
+Like the While Playing Screen and the Desktop(sbs), the Quickscreen adapts to any color scheme you choose.

 As previously mentioned, the user settings are most easily navigated via Shortcuts and I have included a shortcuts file that you can copy from to add to your shortcut file, or if you don't use Shortcuts you could simply replace your Shortcuts file with Chroma's.
 The file goes in the root of the .rockbox directory.
 Changes are handled via .cfg files that reside in Chroma Stuff/Settings.